renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Most recently, between CY 789 and CY 797, the Eastern Kingdoms deployed all their wealth and power to target Lords on the eastern border of the Haffa; after their finances crumbled, the Easterners purchased the Haffans' lands and holdings.
 What followed was a time of brutal abuse, as the peasantry that lived in those holds where starved and brutally abused by their new, distant Eastern Lords
 As their circumstances became dire, the Haffan peasantry began to revolt; between CY 811 and 814, the Eastern Kings attempted to muster an army to suppress the revolts, but Ayl Ahnaff, Kass Ahnaff's granfather and the High King at the time, refused to raise the Kingdom's army or allow the Easterners to quarter in his territory.
-This made it impossible for the Eastern Lords to maintain control, and resulted in their selling their holdings to both the Haffan king and Ayl—the latter out of spite, to keep the Haffan's land out of their hands for as long as possible.
+This made it impossible for the Eastern Lords to maintain control, and resulted in their selling their holdings to both the Haffan king and Ayl — the latter out of spite, to keep the Haffan's land out of their hands for as long as possible.
-The incident secured the Haffa's loyalty to the Ahnaff line for generations—as well as their deep hatred of the Eastern Kings.
+The incident secured the Haffa's loyalty to the Ahnaff line for generations — as well as their deep hatred of the Eastern Kings.

 ## The Shaded Sea People